 Questions about pre-law at the University of Oregon?
 Students can call 541-346-3211 to arrange an appointment with UO’s pre-law advisor.
 Additionally, for students interested in learning more about law school, the University of Oregon holds an on-campus Law Fair each November with representation law schools from across the United States.

 You don’t need to have already declared a major before visiting a health professions advisor.
-From the time you step on campus, Health Professions Program advisors are available to discuss UO graduation requirements and to explore majors that align with your academic strengths and career interests.
+From the time you step on campus, Pre-Health advisors are available to discuss UO graduation requirements and to explore majors that align with your academic strengths and career interests.
 Once you have selected a major, you can take advantage of having two campus advisors—your departmental advisor who helps you stay on track for completing your degree and your HPP advisor who provides additional guidance in preparing for occupations that fit with your personal values and professional aspirations.

 Careers in health-related fields usually require academic work beyond bachelor degrees.
 These graduate programs are interested in applicants who have earned solid grades in particular coursework and have gained practical knowledge and experience through internships, undergraduate research, or job shadowing.
-HPP advisors can help you locate these enriching opportunities.
+Pre-Health advisors can help you locate these enriching opportunities.

 Advisors can help with…

 - Finding research opportunities

 - Preparing for the GRE or MCAT

 - Preparing for graduate school visits and interviews

 - Researching funding sources

 For instructions on how to schedule an appointment with a Pre-Health advisor, click here.